nidhinkumar06/modbus-energymeter/README.md

 **ABOUT**

-Monitor the Modbus devices InfluxDB via Telegraf and visualize the metrics in Chronograf
+Monitor the Modbus devices with InfluxDB via Telegraf and visualize the metrics in Chronograf

 **WHAT WE ARE GOING TO DO**

-We are goind the simulate the energy meters through Modbus TCP connection using NodeJS application.Telegraf agent will collect the metrics from the TCP connection of Modbus and send it to the InfluxDB which is hosted in DigitalOcean Droplet(VM Instance)
+* We are going to simulate the energy meters through Modbus TCP connection using NodeJS application.
+* Telegraf agent will collect the metrics from the TCP connection of Modbus and send it to the InfluxDB which is hosted in DigitalOcean Droplet(VM Instance)

 **WHAT IS DONE IN THIS PoC**

 1. Simualting multiple energy meters using NodeJS application
-2. Connecting the Modbus devices to Influx Via Modbus Telegraf Input Plugin
+2. Connecting the Modbus devices to InfluxDB Via Modbus Telegraf Input Plugin
 3. Visualizing the Energy meters data in Dashboard(Only one energy meter is shown in the dashboard)

 **TO BE DONE / INPROGRESS**